bowserd1/Iowa-Food-Coop/README.md

 This final graph shows the number of people who ordered during the most recent ordering period and places them into bins based on how many years they have been a member.
 ![Orders_by_years](https://github.com/bowserd1/Iowa-Food-Coop/assets/120436824/387f1090-a5aa-4ef0-8e93-702c4349fbc3)

-Each of these graphs starts to give us a better feel for who the customers.
+Each of these graphs starts to give us a better feel for who the customers are.

 ## 5. Preprocessing